saptaktakalkar/pluribus-ansible/README.md

  Modules return information to ansible in JSON format.
 Modules can be placed in different places where ansible looks for modules.
 As a convenience, we place them under library folder in our ansible project directory.

  **Pluribus Ansible Modules**
-   Pluribus Ansible modules support following configurations.
+   Pluribus-Ansible modules support following configurations.
 These modules are idempotent.
 More information about these modules, options and their usage can be found in [Module Docs](/docs/module_docs).

  - [pn_initial_ztp](ansible/library/pn_initial_ztp.py): To create/join fabric during zero touch provisioning.
  - [pn_l2_ztp](ansible/library/pn_l2_ztp.py): To auto configure vlags for layer2 fabric.